Comteq Computer and Business College: History

 COMTEQ was originally founded as an institution teaching computer literacy courses to high school students.
 The school was later incorporated and proceeded to offer two-year computer courses from rented premises at National Highway, Kalaklan, Olongapo City with fewer than 100 students.

-The student population grew to about 150+ and the courses offered became more varied, to include four-year bachelor degree courses.
+The student population grew to about 150+ and the courses offered became more varied, to include four-year bachelor's degree courses.
 Realizing the need for better facilities and more space, COMTEQ moved inside the Subic Bay Freeport.

 In late 2010, after the Subic Bay Metropolitan Authority decided to use the school lot as space for a new shopping mall, SBMA transferred COMTEQ to Bldg Q-8131 where they share the location with the University of the Philippines Diliman Extension Program in Olongapo.
-In December 2017, COMTEQ transferred to where they are closer and more accessible by the majority of their more than 500 students.
-The new COMTEQ Computer and Business College is currently located in 1200 Rizal Avenue, Olongapo City.
+In December 2017, COMTEQ transferred to where they are closer and more accessible by the majority of their more than 500 students at 1200 Rizal Avenue.
+East Tapinac, Olongapo City, 8 years after, the management of COMTEQ have decided to transfer to its new building at same Barangay, but near Magsaysay Ave.
+Currently, COMTEQ is located at #63 Fendler St. East Tapinac, OLongapo City.